exciteabletom/mazesolver/README.md

 ### How does the algorithm work?

-- Start at the exit and label it zero.
+- Start at the entrance and label it zero.

 - Move to any neighbouring cells and mark them with 1